Human-AI Collaboration and Explainability for 2D/3D Registration Quality Assurance: Introduction

-This requirement for transparent and reliable validation is especially critical in the context of 2D/3D registration, a key enabler of image-based surgical navigation.
-By aligning intraoperative 2D fluoroscopic images with pre- or intraoperative 3D volumes, clinicians gain precise spatial awareness of the operative field.
-Indeed, image-based navigation, where the relative poses of surgical plans, instruments, and anatomy are estimated directly from image data, has long been heralded as the future of navigated surgery~\cite{mirota2011vision,markelj2012review}.
-However, despite significant gains in the accuracy and autonomy of 2D/3D registration, achieved through both optimization-based and deep learning approaches~\cite{unberath2021impact}, ensuring quality and safety remains a central challenge.
-Because image-based navigation is most frequently used in delicate anatomy, such as the spine, even small misalignments can lead to critical deviations in tool placement or implant positioning.
+These assurance challenges are vividly illustrated by 2D/3D registration, a key enabler in image-guided navigation that aligns intraoperative 2D fluoroscopic images with pre- or intraoperative 3D volumes.
+Indeed, image-based navigation---where the relative poses of surgical plans, instruments, and anatomy are estimated directly from image data---has long been heralded as the future of navigated surgery~\cite{mirota2011vision,markelj2012review}.
+However, despite significant gains in the accuracy and autonomy of 2D/3D registration through both optimization-based and deep learning approaches~\cite{unberath2021impact}, ensuring quality and safety remains a central challenge.
+Because image-based navigation is most frequently used in delicate anatomy, such as the spine, even small misalignments (on the order of several millimeters) can lead to critical deviations in tool placement or implant positioning.

-To address these concerns, prior work involved human operators in the verification of 2D/3D registration results~\cite{cho2023visualization}.
-Various visualization paradigms and user interfaces have been developed to help operators detect spatial misalignments.
-Yet, these tools remain insufficient for reliable verfication.
-In other words, humans alone are not consistently adept at discerning subtle misalignments, and it is not yet clear how best to support them with additional information or interfaces to ensure safety.
-As new roles emerge to oversee increasingly automated systems, we need robust strategies that augment rather than overburden human decision-makers.

-In this work, we propose a novel Explainable AI (XAI) framework for 2D/3D registration quality assurance, designed to empower humans in making confident and accurate decisions on algorithmic performance.
-XAI methodologies have gained traction in medical imaging~\cite{singh2025incorporation,saw2024current} by increasing the transparency of algorithmic decision-making, thereby fostering trust and guiding more informed human intervention~\cite{chen2022explainable,rong2023towards}.
-We extend these principles to image-guided surgery by proposing not only a predictive model of registration quality but also a set of explanations that clarify how and why the model arrives at its conclusions.
-Through both algorithm-centric and human-centered approaches, we evaluate different collaboration paradigms: (1) AI-only, (2) human-only, (3) AI predictions with human input, and (4) XAI with human input.
+To address this gap, this work integrates algorithmic, explainable, and human-centered approaches to enable more reliable and interpretable quality assurance in image-guided surgery.
+Specifically, we: 1) introduce the first learning-based model for 2D/3D registration quality assurance, trained to predict registration success, defined by a mean target registration error (mTRE) below 2mm, 2) integrate the model with explainability mechanisms---Grad-CAM for spatial attribution and conformal prediction for calibrated confidence---providing interpretable, case-specific rationales that support human oversight, and 3) conduct a systematic comparison across four decision-making conditions (AI-only, Human-only, Human+AI, Human+XAI), quantifying their respective strengths, limitations, and effects on task performance and user experience in safety-critical verification.